zapier/zapier-platform-cli/docs/cli.md

 # └────────┴─────────────┴────────────┴─────────────────────┴────────┘
 #      ...or type any title to create new app!
 #
 # Which app number do you want to link?
 You also may type a new app title to create one.
-(Ctl-C to cancel)
+(Ctrl-C to cancel)
 #
   1
 #